oracle/oci-ansible-collection/UserGuide.md

 - Use unique attributes or tags for resources of the same type so there is no potential for ambiguity in matching resources
 - Specify optional values that you care about instead of relying on server side defaults

+## Additional Module parameters

 ### Support for `key_by` option
 All modules support the key_by option.
 It takes a list of comma-separated attributes of the resource which should be used to uniquely identify the resource.
 By default, all the attributes of a resource are used to uniquely identify a resource.

+### Force Create resources `force_create`
+Ansible recommends that all the modules be idempotent, so that repeated playbook executions by users result in reaching the desired state quickly and reliably.
+Unless documented explicitly in the module's `ansible-doc`, all resource lifecycle operations initiated through OCI Ansible Modules are idempotent.
+To forcefully perform a non-idempotent creation of a resource, use the `force_create` option.

+### Manage Waiting `wait`
+All modules wait for the resource to be created/updated/deleted before returning.
+We provide two options in each module to control the waiting:
+- `wait`: Whether to wait for create or delete operation to complete.
+- `wait_timeout`: Time, in seconds, to wait when wait=yes.
+Defaults to 1200 for most of the services but some services might have a longer wait timeout.